 In the application, interpretation and enforcement of these policies the University shall strive to make decisions which are consistent with the foundational purposes of the University as a Christian institution serving the Church of the Nazarene and the greater Christian Community and Kingdom of God.
 Redemption and restoration shall be overriding goals in most instances and absent aggravating circumstances demanding more serious intervention.

-C. Disciplinary Process.
+C. Disciplinary Process

 The following process, including rights of appeal, shall be applied in all cases by the University in implementing any disciplinary decision.

-a) A recommendation for discipline or a complaint must be made to the Vice President for Student Development, Director of Residential Life, any Residence Director or otherwise through the administrative structure.
-The President, the Vice President for Student Development, the Director of Residential Life, or any Residence Director may initiate any disciplinary matter on his or her own initiative upon good cause or on a request by any employee or student based upon good cause as determined solely at the discretion of such person.
-A complaint or recommendation for discipline shall be accompanied by a detailed description of the basis for the recommendation (setting forth specific allegations of violation, facts comprising the violation and specific provisions of this Handbook which are alleged to have been violated) and any documents, witness lists, affidavits, written witness statements, any investigative reports created pursuant to this Handbook, or any other supporting material, all of which shall become apart of the official record as described below.
-The person designated hereunder shall review information, conduct such further investigation as he or she deems appropriate and render a decision as to the basis for discipline and the appropriate disciplinary response to be applied.
+a) A recommendation for discipline or a complaint must be made to the Vice President for Student Life, Associate Vice President of Student Life, any Resident Director or otherwise through the administrative structure.
+The President, the Vice President for Student Life, the Associate Vice President of Student Life, or any Resident Director may initiate any disciplinary matter on his or her own initiative upon good cause, or on a request by any employee or student based upon good cause, as determined solely at the discretion of such person.
+A complaint or recommendation for discipline shall be accompanied by a detailed description of the basis for the recommendation (setting forth specific allegations of violation, facts comprising the violation and specific provisions of this Handbook which are alleged to have been violated) and any documents, witness lists, affidavits, written witness statements, any investigative reports created pursuant to this Handbook, or any other supporting material, all of which shall become a part of the official record as described below.
+The person designated hereunder shall review information, conduct such further investigation as he or she deems appropriate, and render a decision as to the basis for discipline and the appropriate disciplinary response to be applied.

-c) Any person with responsibility for investigation or determination hereunder may request to be recused; The Vice President for Student Development shall approve or disapprove such recusal and if recusal is approved, said Vice President shall appoint alternate personnel of similar authority to act in place of the person recused for all purposes and actions in this Section of the Student Handbook.
-In the event that a person designated to investigate or reach a determination is unavailable or cannot respond in a timely manner, the Vice President for Student Development may appoint alternate personnel of similar authority to act in place of the person recused for all purposes and actions in this Section of the Student Handbook.
+c) Any person with responsibility for investigation or determination hereunder may request to be recused; The Vice President for Student Life shall approve or disapprove such recusal and if recusal is approved, said Vice President shall appoint alternate personnel of similar authority to act in place of the person recused for all purposes and actions in this Section of the Student Handbook.
+In the event that a person designated to investigate or reach a determination is unavailable or cannot respond in a timely manner, the Vice President for Student Life may appoint alternate personnel of similar authority to act in place of the person recused for all purposes and actions in this Section of the Student Handbook.

 d) In consideration of student discipline at all stages, including appeals, the following standards shall apply: